lance-amethyst/ixw/README.md

 # IXW project

-IXW is a set of Web development framework base on IX library.
-About how it works, see <a href="doc/idea.md">The idea of IXW</a> for more detail(Sorry, only Chinese language).
+IXW is a set of Web development framework base on <a href="https://github.com/lance-amethyst/IX">IX library</a>.
+About how it works, see <a href="doc/idea.md">the idea of IXW</a> for more detail(Sorry, only Chinese language).

 There are 2 modes for create a new project:
    "pure" -- only Web Frontend